Scheme dependence and instability of double-trace deformations for gauge fields in AdS$_5$: Introduction

-A similar issue of the tachyon was reported in \cite{Faulkner:2012gt}, and it is related to the violation of the unitarity bound as studied in \cite{Andrade:2011dg,Andrade:2011aa}. \footnote{ The superluminal mode in \cite{Grozdanov:2017kyl} may come from the same origin. } The relation between the bulk vector mass $m_{A}$ and the scaling dimension $\Delta$ in the AdS$_{d+1}$ spacetime is given by
+{ A similar issue of the tachyon was reported in \cite{Faulkner:2012gt}, and it is related to the presence of ghosts and the violation of the unitarity bound, as studied in \cite{Andrade:2011dg,Andrade:2011aa}. \footnote{ The superluminal mode in \cite{Grozdanov:2017kyl} may come from the same origin. } } The relation between the bulk vector mass $m_{A}$ and the scaling dimension $\Delta$ in the AdS$_{d+1}$ spacetime is given by

 with the AdS radius $L$.
 For massless gauge fields, it leads to $\Delta_{-} = 1$ and $\Delta_{+} = d - 1$.
 The operator associated with $\Delta_{+}$ is usually interpreted as a current operator, and it always saturates the unitarity bound of spin-1 operators, $\Delta \geq d-1$.\cite{Minwalla:1997ka} On the other hand, the operator associated with $\Delta_{-}$ may become a photon operator $A_{m}$ under the double-trace deformation.
 However, we cannot apply the same unitarity bound since the photon itself is not gauge invariant.
 Instead, we need to consider the unitarity bound for $F_{mn} = \partial_{m} A_{n} - \partial_{n} A_{m}$, which is given by $\Delta \geq d-2$.
 Since the scaling dimension of $F_{mn}$ is $2$, the unitarity bound is saturated at $d=4$.
 If the unitarity bound is violated, it usually leads to a ghost mode which has a negative norm.

-At zero temperature, the absence of the ghost can be checked from the sign of the appropriate inner product.
+{ Briefly speaking, a ghost mode corresponds to a violation of unitarity and typically signals a pathology of the theory, while a tachyonic mode refers to a fluctuation with an effective negative mass squared, leading to exponential growth of perturbations.} At zero temperature, the absence of the ghost can be checked from the sign of the appropriate inner product.
 At finite temperature, on the other hand, it is not so straightforward since the linearized equations are no longer standard Sturm-Liouville problem due to the incoming-wave condition.
 Another possible way is to ensure the positivity of the spectral function, corresponding to the positivity of the norm in a Hilbert space, given by the Green's function of an operator $\mathcal{O}$:

 which ensures the absence of ghosts. \footnote{ In our convention, we do not need a minus sign in front of the Green's function. }